wbeeker/password_checker/README.md

 I would've liked to have used a GUI.
 I have no experience with with GUI, but it would've made the program easier and nicer to use.

-I also would've liked to utilize command line arguments.
-Using the command line is something I've struggled with this semester and it was something I failed to incorporate into this program.
+As mentioned above, I would've liked to explore more sophisticated ways to calculate the complexity of a password.
+There's a lot to be considered here including packages like PasswordPolicy from password_strength which calculate complexity automatically.

-As I mentioned above, I would've liked to explore more sophisticated ways to calculate the complexity of a password.
+I'd also like to explore more complex forms of file encryption.
+Using an algorithm instead of a randomly generated key to replace letters could've been interesting, and could be a fun addition to the project as I gain knowledge of algorithms in future courses.

 ## Final Reflection

 This has been a challenging, rewarding semester.
 My programming skills have developed quickly and I've learned more in such a short span of time than I thought was possible.
 I want to use the time between this semester and next to go back and gain a deeper understanding of some of the concepts of the course.
 I often was so focused on just getting things done that my only concern was: do I understand this concept or technique enough to use it in practice?
 Often, the answer to that question was yes, even if I didn't fully understand what was happening under the hood, or the 'why' and 'how' behind certain techniques.
-I also think I was a little too focused on grades, scoring, deadlines, etc. In the second half of the semester, I tried to simply focus on the learning and understanding parts, and let the grades/assignments take care of themselves.
-This was a much better approach and I'll try to take that knowledge with me going forward.
+I also struggled to understand the last few topics of the courses, from 'Classes' on, basically.
+As mentioned, this foreshadows object-oriented programming, so I know it's important that I start to grasp the basic tenets of this form of programming.
+I had a little working knowledge of Python going into this course, which helped me through the first half of this course, but once we got to Classes I was in completely uncharted territory.
+It was exciting but very challenging.
+It's an area I'll need to explore more between now and the next semester.
+There are also topics like Recursion, which I could use a lot more practice on.
+Overall, it was a rewarding experience and I look forward to continuing my CS journey.